Cast your vote for The Straits Times Car of the Year 2021

-In that spirit, we honour the best cars of 2021.
+In that spirit, we continue our tradition of honouring the best cars of the year.
 Only all-new models launched by authorised agents here are considered in this annual exercise.
 To be as relevant to as many people as possible, cars priced above $750,000 are excluded.

 The judges have shortlisted 10 contenders, out of 45 cars launched in the 12 months from mid-November 2020.
 They will deliberate and decide which car deserves to be The Straits Times Car of the Year 2021.